This guide is intended for those who are fairly new to the death knight class and are looking for a great way to start.

 8. Glyphs are completely removed from the game, but you are able to buy cosmetic glyphs to make some of your abilities look cooler.

 9. An important thing to notice is your artifact weapon talent tree as well.
 When you guys obtain your weapon make sure to read each piece because some of them are extremely vital tools for your kit in arena.
+An example of this for unholy is that your death grip reduces the targets movement speed by 50% for 6 seconds, so knowing this piece of information can potentially allow you to save a rune for d rather than utility.

 First Tier: Gladiator's Medallion is usually a go to vs teams that have spammable cc, like polymorphs, or fears.
 ORC OPTION: If the team has heavy stuns and you are an orc, then the Relentless talent would be the way to go.

-Second Tier: Reinforced Armor is used in almost all situations because one, frost dks have the highest hp pool in arena, and two, Sparring is only really viable against pure physical melee teams, which rarely exist.
+Second Tier: Reinforced Armor is used in almost all situations because one, dks have the highest hp pool in arena, and two, Sparring is only really viable against pure physical melee teams, which rarely exist.

 Fourth Tier: Necrotic Aura when playing with things that would benefit from a magic damage amplification and Heartstop Aura with classes that wouldn't benefit from a magic damage amplification.